You cannot camp anywhere in Texas. Camping on public land is illegal in Texas. You can only camp on designated camping areas in Texas.

 Sit back and relax on the in-pool lounge chairs in the swimming pool or play at the large splash pad.
 Your children will love the multi-level playground located on its own sand island.

-Two spacious dog parks help your dogs to love going on vacation with you.
+Two spacious dog parks help you give your dogs enough exercise and entertainment after a long ride.
 The guest center offers a complimentary indoor kitchen and a television lounge.

 You get free parking just across from Galveston Beach.
 This campground provides unobstructed views of Galveston Bay and the Gulf of Mexico.